binkley/kotlin-rational/README.md

 However, this code does not consider `+0` or `-0`, treating all zeros as `0`, and distinguishes +∞ from -∞ (as opposed to the projectively extended real line).
-In these ways, `FloatingBigRational` does not represent a proper _Field_.
+As a result `FloatingBigRational` does not represent a proper _Field_.

-The code for `FixedBigRational`, however, _should_ simply be ℚ, and raises `ArithmeticException` when encountering impossible circumstances.
+The code for `FixedBigRational`, however, _should_ simply be ℚ, and raises `ArithmeticException` when encountering impossible circumstances; hence, it is a _Field_ when not raising exceptions.

 ### Prefer readability